EderColoma/challenges/README.md

 # HackerRank Challenges

-Solution of programming challenges found on HackerRank
+Solutions of programming challenges found on HackerRank